The Bible

 22Now the king was sitting in the winter house in the ninth month: and [there was a fire in] the brazier burning before him.

-23It happened, when Jehudi had read three or four leaves, that [the king] cut it with the penknife, and cast it into the fire that was in the brazier, until all the scroll was consumed in the fire that was in the brazier.
+23When Jehudi had read three or four leaves, he cut it with the scribe's knife, and threw it into the fire that was in the brazier, until the whole scroll was consumed in the fire that was in the brazier.

 24They were not afraid, nor tore their garments, neither the king, nor any of his servants who heard all these words.